Cablebús: Line 3

 The project was originally planned to have four stations that would connect all four Chapultepec park sections, in Miguel Hidalgo.

-On July 20, 2021, the tender for the first stage of the line was presented, which will have a length of 5.42 km, 180 cabins and 6 stations.
+On 20 July 2021, the tender for the first stage of the line was presented, which will have a length of 5.42 km, 180 cabins and 6 stations: Los Pinos, Panteón Dolores, CECyT 4 / Lienzo Charro, Parque Cri-Cri, Cineteca Nacional and Vasco de Quiroga.
 The planned number of station was later increased to eleven and expanded to the high areas of the neighboring borough of Álvaro Obregón.
-It is expected to conclude in December 2023.
+It was expected to conclude in December 2023, but it opened in September 2024.

+The line had a ridership of 35,000 to 36,000 daily passengers in October 2024, mainly attracting tourists.